tudelft3d/val3dity/data/poly/README.txt

   * cube top face a line (with only 2 vertices)
   * invalid

+# cube29
+  * 2 unit cubes touching at one vertex
+  * invalid

 # duplicates
   * cube with one duplicate vertex (repeated in a ring)
   * invalid